-Each MPO, in cooperation with the State and its local entities including the public transit operators will prepare and update a TIP no less than once every four years.
+Each MPO, in cooperation with the State and its local entities including the public transit operators, will prepare and update a TIP no less than once every four years.
 The TIP shall include all projects requiring FHWA and FTA approval; include a priority list of projects to be carried out in the first four (4) years; identify each project or phase; identify carry-forward funding, identifying funding source(s), and be financially constrained.
-FTA funded projects shall include the FTA line-item identification.
+FTA-funded projects shall include the FTA line-item identification.
 The TIP development process must provide a reasonable opportunity for public comment.
 Highway and transit projects must be selected in accordance with the specific funding programs.
+Selected projects in the TIP must be consistent with and reflect the investment priorities in the LRTP.
 The TIP will identify the performance targets established under CFR 450.306(d) and should show how those targets are being achieved.